CTSRD-CHERI/cheri-exercises/README.md

 Jessica Clarke (University of Cambridge) and
 John Baldwin (Ararat River Consulting).

-This repository contains a series of skills development and adversarial exercises for [CHERI](http://cheri-cpu.org), specifically aimed at the CHERI-RISC-V implementation.
+This repository contains a series of skills development exercises for [CHERI](http://cheri-cpu.org), aimed at familiarizing C/C++ programmers with the nuances of CHERI C.  Thereafter, it contains more open-ended *adversarial* missions, specifically intended to be of interest to *red teams*.

 ## Acknowledgements